-The founder of "Is It Dead?" shares: How did we go viral?
+The founder of "Are You Dead?" shares: How did we go viral?

-The APP named "Are You Dead?", with a touch of black humor, quickly went viral in China in just about a day and a half.
-Through daily check - ins and reminders, it confronts the most hidden anxiety of young people living alone: What if I suddenly "disappear"?
+"Are You Dead?", an app with a somewhat dark - humored name, quickly went viral in China in just about a day and a half.
+Through repeated check - ins and reminders, it confronts the most hidden anxiety of young people living alone: What if I suddenly "disappear"?

-The following is the founder's oral account, interviewed and organized by Pencil News.
+Below is the founder's account, interviewed and organized by Pencil News.

 Interviewer: Wang Fang